johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > At its core, the messianic, new-covenant community is a movement of disciples called to serve God's eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled, idol-bound populations.

-Out there, beyond congregational gatherings, among the corruption of society, among its filthy gutters, behind its social, political and religious walls, Christ is at work by his Spirit.
+Out there, beyond congregational gatherings, among the corruption of society, among its filthy gutters, behind its social, political and religious walls, the Messiah is at work by his Spirit.
 Out there he is calling co-workers to come alongside him in his work of redemption and transformation: of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

 *Out there* is where Christian disciples need to bring the light of Christ.
 Out there, amongst the people of the world, Christ's disciples are the light of the world.